oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		* `RESTORE_INSTANCE` - The instance is restored to the lifecycle state it was in before the maintenance event.
 If the instance was running, it is automatically rebooted.
 This is the default action when a value is not set.
 		* `STOP_INSTANCE` - The instance is recovered in the stopped state.
 * `availability_domain` - (Required) The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
+* `capacity_reservation_id` - (Optional) (Updatable) The OCID of the compute capacity reservation this instance is launched under.
+You can opt out of all default reservations by specifying an empty string as input for this field.
+For more information, see [Capacity Reservations](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/reserve-capacity.htm#default).
 * `compartment_id` - (Required) (Updatable) The OCID of the compartment.
 * `create_vnic_details` - (Optional) (Updatable) Contains properties for a VNIC.
 You use this object when creating the primary VNIC during instance launch or when creating a secondary VNIC.
 For more information about VNICs, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).
 	* `assign_public_ip` - (Optional) (Updatable) Whether the VNIC should be assigned a public IP address.
 Defaults to whether the subnet is public or private.
 If not set and the VNIC is being created in a private subnet (that is, where `prohibitPublicIpOnVnic` = true in the [Subnet](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Subnet/)), then no public IP address is assigned.
 If not set and the subnet is public (`prohibitPublicIpOnVnic` = false), then a public IP address is assigned.
 If set to true and `prohibitPublicIpOnVnic` = true, an error is returned.